samuelclk/validator-healthchecks/README.md

 Ssv Dkg is up.
 Healthcheck ping successful.
 ```
-This alerting tool runs once every 5 minutes and sends a message to Healthchecks.io immediately after.
+This health checker service runs once every 5 minutes and sends a message to Healthchecks.io immediately after.

 If any of your monitored services are unhealthy or unreachable, it will send a telegram message to your designated group chat via your Telegram bot.

-If Healthchecks.io does not receive a message from your alerting tool, it will send a message to your Telegram chat group to notify that your alerting tool itself is offline.
+If Healthchecks.io does not receive a message from your health checker service, it will send a message to your Telegram chat group to notify that your health checker service itself is offline.

+# Context
+Most solo stakers rely on [beaconcha.in](https://beaconcha.in) watchlists to notify them when their validators are missing attestations.

+However, in some scenarios, this method no longer works well for solo stakers. e.g.,
+**- Running many validator keys via Lido CSM or similar platforms:** It's not useful to receive 10 to 100 notifications every 6.5 minutes from beaconcha.in when the issue could lie with your EL, CL, or VC directly.
+**- Running DVTs:** Because your nodes could be offline without causing missed attestations--e.g., a cluster of X nodes is responsible for operating Y validator keyshares.

+This problem is especially pronounced for DVT operators as they may only act when the cluster fails to achieve consensus as a whole, leading to free-rider problems.

+Hence, I needed a way of being notified when each of my core services is unhealthy instead of relying solely on onchain alerts.
+I also want to be alerted when my health checker service itself fails.

+I settled on a custom Python script running in a docker container that queries the health, metrics, or p2p endpoints of the consensus, execution, validator, & DVT clients of your setup periodically and sends a Telegram message to yourself or a chat group if it fails.
+Healthchecks.io alerts you if your health checker service itself fails.

+It's a lightweight solution ideal for scenarios where detailed metrics and alerts are not required.

+Using [beaconcha.in](https://beaconcha.in)'s watchlist as an alerting mechanism is popular because it is simple to use, free, and requires no maintenance.
+These are also the design principles for my solution.

+_**Disclaimer:** This is meant to be a fun project for solo stakers and is in no way meant to replace professional monitoring tools used by institutions.
+There might also be other free + plug-and-play solutions out there._